stevenjrodriguez4-hue/osticket-prereqs/README.md

 </p>

 <p>
 Okay, now we are going to assign the correct permissions to the ost-config.php file.
-We disable inheritance, remove the existing permissions, and grant Everyone full access so osTicket can complete the installation.
-This setup is only for a home lab environment and would not be used on a live or real-world server.
+Go to Properties\Security\Advanced and disable inheritance, remove the existing permissions, and grant Everyone full access so osTicket can complete the installation.
+This setup is only for a home lab environment and wouldn't be used on a live or real-world server.
 </p>

 <br>